-(8/20/14) Yankees pitcher Masahiro Tanaka was able to get through a 35 pitch bullpen session Wednesday, according to MLB.com.
+(9/2/14) Yankees pitcher Masahiro Tanaka has been cleared to begin a throwing program Tuesday, according to MLB.com.

 |The hype on Masahiro Tanaka escalated to near mania when the 25-year-old right-hander signed with the Yankees in January.
 Not that it was entirely unexpected, but as Fantasy owners well know, anyone who dons the pinstripes immediately assumes mythical status.
 And looking at Tanaka's numbers in Japan, it's easy to get carried away.
 Over the last three seasons, he went 53-9 with a 1.44 ERA, 0.94 WHIP and 8.7 strikeouts per nine innings, twice winning the Sawamura Award, Japan's equivalent of the Cy Young.
 But of course, translating those numbers across the Pacific is hardly straightforward.
 The ball is different.
 The strike zone is different.
 The players are different.
 The workload is different.
 That doesn't mean Tanaka won't be good, potentially even ace-caliber, but with all the adjustments he'll need to make, he may not hit his stride until the second half.
 In terms of upside, he doesn't have Yu Darvish's stuff, but his control is superior.
 In time, he could be something like Hisashi Iwakuma was last year, but again, he may take some lumps along the way.
 The safe approach is to target Tanaka as a No. 3 starting pitcher, right around 30th at the position, and hope he performs like a No. 2.
 Any higher than that, and you're living and dying with him.